location

 • Open biopsy of tumor: A tissue biopsy is performed and sent to a laboratory for a pathological examination, which examines the biopsied sample under a microscope.
 After putting together clinical findings, and microscope findings, the pathologist arrives at a definitive diagnosis.

-The treatment option for uterine fibroids depends on various factors such as the severity of the signs and symptoms, location of fibroids, age of the woman, whether the woman is pregnant or not, and the woman’s desire to have children in the future.
-Mainly, there are two treatment options for uterine fibroids, medication and surgery.
+Uterine fibroids treatment options are determined by various factors like severity of the signs and symptoms, location of fibroids, woman’s age, whether the woman is pregnant or not, and if the woman wants to get pregnant in the future.
+Mainly, there are two treatment options for uterine fibroids- medication and surgery.

 • Medical treatment for uterine fibroids: The doctor may prescribe certain medications to shrink the fibroids.
 These medications may not necessarily eliminate them.
 The common medications include:

-• Gonadotropin-releasing hormone agonists (GnRH): These drugs temporarily mimic menopause in order to treat fibroids by preventing the synthesis of estrogen and progesterone.
+• Gonadotropin-releasing hormone agonists (GnRH): These drugs temporarily mimic menopause to treat fibroids by preventing the synthesis of estrogen and progesterone.
 As a result, the fibroids diminish, the anemia usually gets better, and the menstruation ceases.
-However, these drugs should not be taken for longer than three to six months at a time because they can cause bone loss if taken long term.
+However, these drugs should not be taken for longer than three to six months at a time because they can cause bone loss if taken long-term.

 • Tranexamic acid: This class of drugs, such as Lysteda or Cyklokapron, can help prevent heavy menstruation but should only be used on days when considerable blood loss is expected.

-• Nonsteroidal anti-inflammatory drugs (NSAIDs): Despite not being hormonal treatments, these medications may be quite successful at reducing pain, but they have no effect on reducing bleeding caused by fibroids.
+• Nonsteroidal anti-inflammatory drugs (NSAIDs): Despite not being hormonal treatments, these medications may be quite successful at reducing pain, but they do not affect reducing bleeding caused by fibroids.

 • Radio-frequency ablation: It is a minimally invasive procedure.
-It involves heat to target the fibroids and reduce their size significantly by shrinking the blood vessels that feed them.
-This procedure is usually suggested to patients whose fibroids are not too large, their uterus is below the navel and they have not had complex abdominal surgeries in the past.
-Although this procedure reduces the size of fibroids, it does not necessarily eliminate them.
-There is a chance that the fibroids may regrow.
-Also, new fibroids can develop after the procedure.
+It involves heat to target the fibroids and reduce their size by shrinking the blood vessels that feed them.
+Gynecologists suggest this procedure to patients whose fibroids are not too large, their uterus is below the navel and they have not had complex abdominal surgeries in the past.
+Although this procedure reduces the uterine fibroid size, it does not necessarily eliminate them.
+There is a chance that the fibroids may recur and even some new ones may develop

-• Hysteroscopic myomectomy: Doctor recommends this procedure to remove submucous fibroids that are found in the uterine cavity.
-In this procedure, fibroids are removed using an instrument called a hysteroscopic resectoscope, which is passed into the uterine cavity through the vagina and cervical canal, and the fibroids are removed using an electrosurgical wire loop
+• Hysteroscopic myomectomy: Doctors recommend this procedure to remove submucous fibroids in the uterine cavity.
+In this procedure, the doctor removes the fibroids with an instrument called a hysteroscopic resectoscope.
+It is passed into the uterine cavity through the vagina and cervical canal, and the fibroids are removed using an electrosurgical wire loop.

 • Endometrial ablation: It is the ideal procedure to treat fibroids that cause heavy and abnormal bleeding.
 It is performed by inserting an instrument through the uterus that uses heat, microwave energy, hot water, or electric current to destroy the linings of the uterus.
 Endometrial ablation is not recommended if you are pregnant or are planning for a pregnancy in the future.